KubeJS-Mods/KubeJS/README.md

 git clone https://github.com/KubeJS-Mods/KubeJS.git
 ```

 and import the gradle project using an IDE of your choice!
-(Note: Eclipse is likely to have problems with Architectury's runs, but IDEA and VS Code should work fine.)

 ### Building

-Building KubeJS from source should be rather straightforward, as well, just run `gradlew build` in the root project, and the corresponding jars for Forge and Fabric should be in the respective module's `build/libs` directory (`kubejs-<loader>-<version>.jar`).
-The project will also produce a common jar; that one however should not be used in production.
+Building KubeJS from source should be rather straightforward, as well, just run `gradlew build` in the root project, and the jar files should be in `build/libs` directory (`kubejs-<loader>-<version>.jar`).

 ### Creating Pull Requests